 Poolman’s work focuses on the following four research fields: how a bacterial cell regulates internal pressure in a changing environment, how microorganisms take up essential building blocks and convert these to energy, how processes happen at the level of an individual molecule and how a functional cell can be designed and constructed.
 The latter research field makes it possible to understand the origin of life, based on essential building blocks from scratch.
 This is a prime example of multidisciplinary research whereby biology, chemistry and physics come together.
 For instance, Poolman recently succeeded in getting a synthetic cell to generate energy all by itself.
 He is very driven to conduct ‘high-risk/high-gain’ fundamental research in particular because this leads to the new insights that are necessary to solve increasingly complex biological questions.

 Under his enthusiastic leadership, Poolman’s research group keeps getting excellent ratings for research quality, exceptionally high productivity, relevance and viability.
-The quality of this research is also reflected in the excellent assessment of the research quality at the Groningen Biomolecular Sciences and Biotechnology Institute (GBB), of which he is the scientific director.
+The quality of this research is also reflected in the excellent assessment of the research quality at the Groningen Biomolecular Sciences and Biotechnology Institute (GBB).
 His own high scientific productivity is demonstrated by his contributions to twelve books, various patents and over 280 scientific articles, which are cited more than 26,780 times.
 With this number of citations, he is among the six most cited scientists in Europe and among the top ten worldwide.
 His work is published in highly acclaimed specialized journals such as Science, eLife, Journal of the American Chemical Society, Proceedings of the National Academy of Sciences and in various publications of Nature.
 Moreover, he was elected member of the Royal Netherlands Academy of Arts and Sciences (KNAW) and of the Faculty of 1000 Board in 2009.
 In 2003, he was awarded the Fulbright Visiting Professorship by the esteemed California Institute of Technology (Caltech) and in 2016, he received the renowned Joel Mandelstam Memorial Lecture Award from the University of Oxford.

 Poolman is an active supervisor of researchers.
 In total, he supervised over sixty PhD students and thirty postdoctoral fellows, many of whom subsequently started their own careers in science or industry.
 They often still enjoy collaborating with him to solve challenging biological questions.
 At present, he is supervising another twenty-one PhD students, twelve postdoctoral researchers and four laboratory technicians.
 He is also known as an inspiring instructor and mentor.
 His attitude is that of a master-apprentice and, in that capacity, he tries to elevate both undergraduate students and PhD students (as future research leaders) from various disciplines and cultures to a higher level.
 In doing so, he encourages mutual collaboration and the result is that together they achieve much more than the sum of their individual contributions.